greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 * Fixed bug #3482709 print with timestamp cropped the image
 * Removed the always active CaptureForm, which resulted in greenshot not "recovering" when a capture caused an exception.
 * Improved the auto-capture mode to honor some settings better
+* Synchronized the selected language to the plugins

 Features added:
 * Greenshot will now run in 64 bit mode, if the OS supports it.
 * Added a "destinations" concept, making it possible to select all destinations from the main settings or using them inside the editor.
 * Added a "processor" concept, making it possible to modify the capture before it's send to a destination.
 Currently there is only an internal implementation which replaces the TitleFix plugin.
-* Added Office destinations (Word, Excel, Powerpoint & Outlook) with dynamic resolving of open "instances".
+* Added Office destinations (Word, Excel, Powerpoint, OneNote & Outlook) with dynamic resolving of open "instances".
 * Added Ctrl/shift logic to the editor, hard to explain (see help) but hold one of the keys down and draw..
 * Added a color picker in the color dialog.
+* Added effects: shadow, torn edges, invert, border and grayscale
-* Added shadow & torn edges
+* Added rotate clockwise & counter clockwise
 * Added color reduction as an option and auto detection for image with less than 256 color.
 When using reduction this results in smaller files.

 0.8.1 Build 1483